For Patients & Caregivers

 For Healthcare Professionals

 In vitro and animal studies indicate anti-inflammatory (2), antitumor (14) (15), antiangiogenic (19), and neuroprotective (16) effects.
 Indirubin also inhibits cyclin-dependent kinases in tumor cells (5) (6).
-A derivate of indirubin was shown to enhance the cytotoxic effects of adriamycin (17).
+A derivative of indirubin enhanced the cytotoxic effects of adriamycin (17).

 Studies of indirubin in humans are limited.
 A few clinical trials suggest topical I. naturalis ointment is effective for psoriasis (18) (22) and atopic dermatitis (23) (35).
 Oral I. naturalis induced a clinical response in ulcerative colitis (24) (25), but the trial was stopped due to a prior case of pulmonary arterial hypertension, possibly related to a self-purchased product (26).
 In addition, a subsequent national survey in Japan identified 11 cases of PAH in UC patients as well as other adverse events (27).
 Short-term indigo administration in patients with mild to moderate UC appeared to be effective without serious adverse events, but the study was small and additional research is needed (36).
 In patients with Crohn’s disease, preliminary analyses suggest only modest benefit (28).

 Interim trial analysis of oral chemotherapy with an I. naturalis formulation versus intravenous chemotherapy for acute promyelocytic leukemia suggests it is as effective and may reduce hospital stays (29), but the final analysis has yet to be published.
 A small study of indirubin in the form of indigowood root powder for patients with head and neck cancer found a reduction in mucosal damage from radiation therapy (3).
 Although there are case reports of positive effects following long-term use of indirubin in CML (7), well-designed clinical trials are needed to confirm its role.